plone/bobtemplates.plone/docs/develop.rst

         reg.depend_on = 'plone_addon'
         return reg

-The method defines the follwing things:
+The method defines the following things:

 - ``template``: the mrbob template to use
 - ``plonecli_alias``: a short name alias which will be used by plonecli